ppy/osu-wiki/wiki/Game_mode/en.md

 *Main page: [osu!taiko](osu!taiko)*

-*osu!taiko* simulates the process of playing a real drum, and players make use of a keyboard or drum kit to hit differently-colored circles on a single conveyor.
+*osu!taiko* simulates the process of playing a real drum, where players make use of a keyboard or drum kit to hit differently-coloured circles on a single conveyor.
 It is based on the *[Taiko no Tatsujin](https://en.wikipedia.org/wiki/Taiko_no_Tatsujin "Wikipedia")* game series produced by [Bandai Namco Entertainment](https://en.wikipedia.org/wiki/Bandai_Namco_Entertainment "Wikipedia"). osu!taiko's mascot is [Mocha](/wiki/Mascots#-mocha), a green-haired girl in a kimono holding drumsticks.

 ![Gameplay of osu!taiko](/wiki/shared/taiko-gameplay.jpg "osu!taiko gameplay")